Gravitational

 weak field limit, when the covariant derivative can be replaced by the partial

-local conservation law of energy and energy flux in matter
+, the local conservation law of energy and energy flux in matter and gravitational and

 is the Poynting vector,